-- Creating a negative work environment You should not act in a way that creates a negative work environment for anyone in the company, this includes shouting at or demeaning others, being hostile to individuals or entire groups, using language that is discriminatory, wilfully blocking others’ work, or using feedback mechanisms to make personal attacks.
+- Creating a negative work environment.
+You should not act in a way that creates a negative work environment for anyone in the company, this includes shouting at, shaming, or demeaning others, being hostile to individuals or entire groups, using language that is discriminatory, wilfully blocking others’ work, or using feedback mechanisms to make personal attacks.

 What should I do if I experience a Code of Conduct violation?